 Are you looking to improve your posture, health and performance in your working day?

-Let’s get the bad news over with first.
-Most people will, at some point, suffer from back pain.
-The good news is that it is almost always treatable.
-You're probably visiting this site because you have back pain.
+You're probably visiting this site because you have back pain, RSI or stress.
 Welcome and well done.
-You have taken the first step in resolving the problem not just treating the symptoms.
+You've taken the first step in resolving the problem, not just treating the symptoms.
 For ever.

-Most treatment we try works in the short term.
-It fixes the symptom but not the underlying cause.
-Alexander lessons deal with the underlying problem and puts you in control.
-The Alexander Technique is clinically proven, straightforward, safe and widely used around the world.
-It gently helps you unlearn harmful patterns of physical and mental tension that can cause a wide range of common problems, including back pain, as well as neck, shoulder and wrist pain, through a method of embodied mindfulness.
+It gently helps you unlearn harmful patterns of physical and mental tension that cause a wide range of common problems through a method of embodied mindfulness.
 It's the logical solution, showing you how to do a good deal less, so you can achieve a great deal more!

 Pain may be disrupting your working life but fixing it doesn't have to.
-We work in three London locations at times to suit working people.
-Give us a try: with our free trial lesson (with a view to commencing a course of Alexander lessons), you have nothing to lose but your pain.
+I work in several London locations at times to suit working people.
+Try a course of Alexander lessons, you have nothing to lose but your pain.
 Call now...